AlexanderKosnac/svg-painter/README.md

 Create an SVG based image approximation of a raster-based image.

+A basic interface to use it is deployed on [GitHub pages](https://alexanderkosnac.github.io/svg-painter/).

 ## Build and Run

 The project can be built and ran via the respective cargo commands: